Istanbul Food Guide

 Plate of beans, meat and rice being served to table of foodie guests, taksim evening food tour

-If it is your lucky day, there will still be some Hamsiköy Sütlacı (rice pudding) left for you to order.
+The kuru fasulye is best paired with the rice, pickles, and the frothy ayran that arrives in a traditional Ottoman-style cup.
+If it is your lucky day, there will still be some Hamsiköy Sütlacı (rice pudding) left to order.

 Address: Kuloğlu, Ayhan Işık Sk.
 16/A, 34435 Beyoğlu